-This session will help you plan and execute an engaging insight debrief remotely, give you a toolkit of facilitation techniques and approaches to involve your listeners and keep them focused on the key messages.
+This session will help you plan and execute an engaging insight debrief when you cant be in the room with your clients, give you a toolkit of facilitation techniques and approaches to involve your listeners and keep them focused on the key messages.

 This will be a fun, energetic and interactive session, with a short piece of homework to help you to think about some of the things we will talk about.

 The session will be run by Caroline Florence from Insight Narrator.
 Caroline has over 15 years of experience in the research industry and has been training researchers in communication skills for the last seven years.

 So if you have 0-4 years experience, can just about get yourself up in the morning and want to learn how to keep your clients hanging on your every word, this is right up your street!